121 Rte. 31 South, Suite 1000

 - MRI-Guided Core needle biopsy.
-This type of core needle biopsy is done under guidance of MRI – an imaging technique that captures multiple cross-sectional images of your breast and combines them using a computer, to generate detailed, 3-D pictures.
-During this procedure you lie face down on a padded scanning table.
+This type of core needle biopsy is done under the guidance of MRI – an imaging technique that captures multiple cross-sectional images of your breast and combines them using a computer, to generate detailed, 3-D pictures.
+During this procedure, you lie face down on a padded scanning table.
 Your breasts fit into a hollow depression in the table.
 The MRI machine provides images that help determine the exact location for the biopsy.
 A small incision of about ¼ – inch long (about 6 millimeters) is made to allow the core needle to be inserted.
 Several samples of tissue are taken and sent to a laboratory for analysis.

 Dual-energy X-ray absorptiometry is a means of measuring bone mineral density (BMD).
-Two x-ray beams with different energy levels are aimed at the patient’s bones.
+Two X-ray beams with different energy levels are aimed at the patient’s bones.
 When soft tissue absorption is subtracted out, the BMD can be determined from the absorption of each beam by bone.
 Dual-energy X-ray absorptiometry is the most widely used and most thoroughly studied bone density measurement technology.